A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Analysis of the results

 \subsection{The radial gradient of the stellar velocity field}

-In Fig. \ref{fig:d_dR} we see the maps of the radial gradients of all three velocity components $dV_R/dR$, $dV_\theta/dR$ and $dV_z/dR$.
-The values of these parameters are in good agreement with those obtained in \citep{Siebert2011, Nelson2022} and also in works \citep{Fedorov2021, Fedorov2023}, where these parameters were obtained in the framework of a linear model of the decomposition of the velocity field.
-The radial gradient of the Galactic expansion velocity $dV_R/dR$ is interpreted as the contraction (expansion) of the stellar system along the Galaxy radius.
-The value of this kinematic parameter in the Galactic plane varies within $\pm$10 \kms.
-This is probably the result of the influence of several complex kinematic systems, such as the Galactic bar, arms and warp.
+In Fig. \ref{fig:d_dR} we see the maps of the radial gradients of all three velocity components $dV_R/dR$, $dV_\theta/dR$ and $dV_Z/dR$.
+The values of these parameters are in good agreement with those obtained in \citep{Siebert2011, Nelson2022} and also in works \citep{Fedorov2021, Fedorov2023}, where these parameters were obtained in the framework of a linear model for the velocity field decomposition.

+The radial gradient of the Galactic expansion velocity $dV_R/dR$ is interpreted as the {\it contraction} ({\it expansion}) of the stellar system along the Galaxy radius.
+It may be the result of dynamical perturbations generated by the substructures: Galactic bar, spiral arms and warp.
+The value of this kinematic parameter in the Galactic plane varies within $\pm$10 \kmskpc.
+The detailed analysis of the kinematic parameter $dV_R/dR$ provides a way to determine the parameters of the spiral structure, as recently shown by \citet{Denyshchenko2024}.

-The kinematic parameter $dV_{\theta}/dR$ is a radial gradient of the circular velocity component, which shows the value of the slope of the Galaxy rotation curve at a given point.
-As can be seen from Fig. \ref{fig:d_dR}, the value of this parameter varies between $-30$\,\kmskpc near the Galaxy center to 10 \kmskpc at the Galactocentric distances of 10 kpc and more.
-Let's note that $V_\theta$ has the opposite sign to $V_\text{rot}$ (\ref{eq:dVtheta_dR_om}) and (\ref{eq:Vrot_dVR}) the negative derivative $dV_\theta/dR$ shows an increase in $V_\text{rot}$ and the positive a decrease in the Galaxy rotation velocity $V_\text{rot}$.
-This parameter shows a rapid increase in the rotation velocity from the Galaxy center up to 5 kpc the Galactocentric distance.
-After that, from 7.5 kpc a slow decrease in the Galaxy rotation velocity can be seen, corresponding to a positive value of $dV_\theta/dR$.
-The slope of the Galaxy rotation curve $dV_\theta/dR$ shows good agreement with the change in the value of the Galaxy rotation velocity $V_\text{rot}$ in figures \ref{fig:Velocity_residual} and \ref{fig:Vrot}.
+The kinematic parameter $dV_{\theta}/dR$ is a radial gradient of the circular velocity component, which shows the value of the {\it slope} of the Galaxy rotation curve at a given point.
+As can be seen from Fig.~\ref{fig:d_dR}, the value of this parameter varies between $-30$\,\kmskpc near the Galaxy center to 10 \kmskpc at the Galactocentric distances of 10 kpc and more.
+Note that $V_\theta$ has the opposite sign with respect to the Galactic rotation $V_\text{rot}$ (see Eqs. (\ref{eq:dVtheta_dR_om}) and (\ref{eq:Vrot_dVR})), hence the negative value of the derivative $dV_\theta/dR$ represents an increase in $V_\text{rot}$ and vice versa.
+Figure \ref{fig:d_dR} shows a rapid increase in the rotation velocity from the Galaxy center up to $R\simeq$ 5 kpc.
+A slow decrease in the Galaxy rotation velocity is seen from 7.5~kpc, corresponding to a positive value of $dV_\theta/dR$.
+The slope $dV_\theta/dR$ appears in good agreement with the map of the azimuthal velocity $V_\theta$ (fig. \ref{fig:Velocity_residual}) and with the rotation velocity curve (fig. \ref{fig:Vrot}).